Retired former Clarksons shipbroker Roger Hadden has died in Australia aged 82.

 Braemar Asia Pacific managing director Vaughan English’s first job after university was working with Hadden at Austral.

-“He was an amazing character who said things that most wouldn’t and 99% of the time got away with it,” English said, adding quietly that some of the funniest stories came from the 1% where he didn’t.
+“He was an amazing character who said things that most wouldn’t and 99% of the time got away with it,” English said, adding quietly that some of the funniest stories came from the 1% where he was caught out.

 “A wonderful teacher — there are current and retired shipping professionals who owe ‘Uncle’ Roger for the wisdom of his experiences.
 He was a taskmaster in the office and the life of the party out of it,” English said.
 “He’ll be sadly missed by many.”

-Affinity (Shipping)’s Mike Rudd was around seven years old when his Dad — then with SSY — brought the young Hadden home.
+Affinity (Shipping)’s Mike Rudd was about seven years old when his father — then with SSY — brought the young Hadden home.

 Rudd remembers “a tall loud fellow that liked to laugh”.